Qianhui-Yu/learnSDE/readme.txt

-Git is a version control system.
+Git one of the distributed version control systems.
 Git is a free software.